-- 1. The commissioning of artists at a variety of points in their careers, but whose work is of the highest artistic merit, and who bring innovative artwork of all media and disciplines into the public realm; - 2.
-The commissioning of artists and artwork which are reflective of cultural diversity and the city's international populations, recognize the values and contributions of various cultures to the community, and contribute to the characteristics, aspirations and unique expressions of Pasadena's values; - 3.
-The encouragement of local artistic endeavors and support of local artists; - 4.
-The encouragement of public dialogue and interaction with art in public places, through appropriate education forums, public meetings, citizen task forces and programs; - 5.
-The commissioning of works of art varying in style, scale, medium, form and intent representative of the arts on a local, regional, national and international level; - 6.
-The broad distribution of commissions among artists.
-To ensure this objective, no more than one City of Pasadena Public Art commission per artist/team shall be awarded in a three-year period.
-An artist may not apply for a subsequent commission until the aforementioned has been completed and has received final approval; - 7.
+- into the public realm; - expressions of Pasadena's values; - 3.
+The encouragement of local artistic endeavors and support of local artists; - 5.
+The commissioning of works of art varying in style, scale, medium, form and level; - aforementioned has been completed and has received final approval; - 7.
 The geographic distribution of artworks throughout the City of Pasadena; - 8.
 The inclusion of the artist and design team at the inception of the project.